HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 #### First Input Delay (FID)

 First Input Delay (FID) measures the time from when a user first interacts with the page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is able to process that interaction.
-A “fast” FID from a user’s perspective would be almost immediate feedback from their actions on a site rather than a stalled experience.
+A "fast" FID from a user’s perspective would be almost immediate feedback from their actions on a site rather than a stalled experience.

 Any delay is a pain point and could correlate with interference from other aspects of the site loading when the user tries to interact with the site.

-A “good” FID is regarded as being under 100 milliseconds.
+A "good" FID is regarded as being under 100 milliseconds.

 {{ figure_markup(
   image="core-web-vitals-fid.png",
   caption="Top 10 CMSs FID performance.",
-  description="Bar chart showcasing the percentage of sites with "good" FID, for each of the 10 most adopted CMSs.
-WordPress has 96% of mobile sites with a "good" FID, and 100% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1139890716&format=interactive", width=600, height=559,
+  description="Bar chart showcasing the percentage of sites with good FID, for each of the 10 most adopted CMSs.
+WordPress has 96% of mobile sites with a good FID, and 100% of desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=1139890716&format=interactive", width=600, height=559,